Succotash? I can relate. You either love it or hate it. I went from yuck to yum. I inherited my love of succotash from my dad.

 For those few, it continues to appear.

-In saucepan, combine beans, pork, water, salt sugar and pepper.
+In a saucepan, combine beans, pork, water, salt, sugar and pepper.

 Cook and stir until thickened and bubbly.